 Due to the wide variety in the sizes and composition of Maxi pads, and the diversity of dog sizes; the management of this incident will be diverse and case-specific.
 Although there are several reports of large breed dogs vomiting or passing Maxi pads naturally in their feces, the risk is just not worth taking.

 Another potential danger of Maxi-pad ingestion is that the chemicals can be toxic to your dog.
-It is recommended to call your veterinarian providing him or her with all relevant information, clearly follow instructions, and bring your dog for consultation.
+It is recommended to call your veterinarian and provide him or her with all relevant information, clearly follow instructions, and bring your dog for consultation.

 Potential Dangers of Eaten Pad